-Four (4) hours of Community Service time (per plot per year, regardless of plot size) must be given to participate in the Community Garden Program.
+Four (4) hours of Community Service time (per plot per year, regardless of plot size) must be completed and recorded each season to participate in the Community Garden Program.
 This is in addition to the maintenance of the plot and pathways assigned to the Primary Gardener at the beginning of the season.
 This will be tracked closely.
-The deadline to complete and report community service hours is November 15th.
-Community service hours must be logged online using the link on the Growing Gardens website.
-If you do not have access to the internet, please call the Growing Gardens office to report the following: your name, plot number, task(s) completed, date completed, and number of hours completed.
-Primary Gardeners are responsible for ensuring that either the required hours are completed and logged by the deadline, or that the invoice for unrecorded hours is paid by the invoice deadline.
-Unrecorded hours are billed at \$20/hour.
-Failure to pay the invoice by the due date will mean a gardener is ineligible to renew their participation in the
+The deadline to complete and record community service hours isNovember 15th.
+Community service hours not recorded by November 15th will not count toward the requirement.
+Community service hours must be recorded to Growing Gardens by logging them online using the link on the Growing Gardens website.
+If you do not have access to the internet, please call the Growing Gardens office to report the following information relating to your completed community service hours: your name, plot number, task(s) completed, date completed, and number of hours completed.
+If four (4) hours of Community Service time (per plot per year, regardless of plot size) are not completed and recorded by the deadline, the Primary Gardener will be invoiced for the incomplete or unrecorded hours.
+Incomplete or unrecorded hours are billed at \$22/hour.
+Primary Gardeners are responsible for ensuring that either the required hours are completed and reported by the deadline, or that the invoice for incomplete and unreported hours is paid by the invoice deadline November 30.
+Failure to pay the invoice by the due date will mean a gardener is ineligible to renew their participation in the Program.

-Program.
 There are many tasks needing completion and we are open to unique and creative suggestions on how individuals can complete the community service requirement each year.
 Specific garden work days are often scheduled throughout the season, and participation in these work days can be counted towards the required community service hours.
 For other garden events and/or activities, please coordinate with your Garden Leader.

-Examples of activities available to complete Community Service requirement: Assist an injured or ill gardener to maintain their plot and pathways Maintain garden tools or wheelbarrows Attend garden work days Maintain garden tool sheds Volunteer at Growing Gardens events Volunteer at Growing Gardens volunteer days Organize a food donation program at your garden site Volunteer in the Growing Gardens Office
+Examples of activities available to complete Community Service requirement:

+Assist an injured or ill gardener to maintain their plot and pathways

+Maintain garden tools or wheelbarrows

+Attend garden work days

+Maintain garden tool sheds

+Volunteer at Growing Gardens events

+Volunteer at Growing Gardens volunteer days

+Organize a food donation program at your garden site

+Volunteer in the Growing Gardens Office